xmhai/techdoc/architecture/microservice.md

   - Database wrapping service” pattern.

 ## Practice
-- Make sure the infrastructure is ready before making any commitment to the migration.
-Infrastructure includes: Event-driven architecture, SSO, API Gateway etc.
+- Make sure the infrastructure is ready before making any commitment to the migration (It will take 2-3 month).
+Infrastructure includes:
+	- API gateways
+  - SSO
+	- Service mesh
+  - Event-driven architecture
+	- DevSecOps pipelines
+	- Developer tools and utilities
+	- Agile project management
+	- Issue tracking solutions
+	- Logging
+	- Monitoring solutions and so on.